ingotee/monipi/README.md

 # How to install

-If you want to use monipi.sh and its friens, go to your home directory on your Raspberry Pi and clone this repository:
+If you want to use monipi.sh and its friends, go to your home directory on your Raspberry Pi and clone this repository:

 ```bash
 cd
 git clone https://github.com/ingotee/monipi.git
 ```

-Then go into the new directory and execute install.sh as root. install.sh updates Raspbian.
-It also downloads, compiles and installs glmark2 and cpuburn-arm, because they are needed for the stress tests.
+Then go into the new directory and execute install.sh as root. install.sh updates Raspbian and installs gnuplot, iperf3 and some libraries and header files from the Raspbian Buster repositories.
+It also downloads, compiles and installs glmark2 and cpuburn-arm from GitHub.
+They are needed for the stress tests.

 ```bash
 cd monipi